-Rent, food, health insurance, and free time activities are expenses students need to be prepared for.
-As an international student, you will spend something between 950 EUR – 1,200 EUR per month for a moderate lifestyle; of course, there is no limit so far you got money.
+Rent, food, health insurance, and leisure time activities are expenses students must be prepared for.
+As an international student, you will spend around 950 EUR to 1,200 EUR per month for a moderate lifestyle.

-Renting a room is expensive; you probably won’t find any under 400 EUR per month; 450-500 EUR is the typical rate.
+Renting in Austria is expensive; you probably won’t find a room under 400 EUR per month; 450-500 EUR is the typical rate.
 Studios start from 500 EUR per month.

-Groceries, on average, are costly in Austria compared to its neighbors.
-To save money you can opt for discounters like Hofer or Lidl, Austrian brand Spar is also ok.
+Groceries are also pretty costly in Austria compared to other countries.
+To save money, you can shop at discounters like Hofer or Lidl.
+Austrian brand Spar is also quite affordable.

 The cheapest health insurance is the private one – Care Austria, which costs less than 60 EUR per month.
-Other private insurance providers offer coverages for at least 100 EUR per month, but you will get better services.
+Other private insurance providers offer coverage from 100 EUR per month, but you will get better services.
 Public insurance will cost a similar amount, but not everyone is entitled to it.

 Free time activities can be free, it’s all up to you and your lifestyle.
-Alcohol isn’t expensive in Austria, you will always get a beer for 3 EUR, coffee as well, eating out can be pricey, you are looking to pay between 11-18 EUR for the main meal.
+Alcohol isn’t expensive in Austria, you can get a beer for 3 EUR, coffee costs the came, yet eating out can be pricey.
+Expect to pay between 15-18 EUR for the main meal.

-The student card will give you many discounts such as a yearly or monthly public transportation ticket, gym, cultural events, museums, etc.
+Besides, you can use a student card for several discounts, such as a yearly or monthly public transport ticket, gym, cultural events, museums, etc.

-For 10 years, Vienna has been awarded as the city with the highest quality of life in Europe and even in the world.
-This ranking considers a variety of factors, including standards of schools, crime levels, recreation options, and even climate.
+For ten years, Vienna has been awarded as the city with the highest quality of life in Europe and even in the world.
+This ranking considers various factors, including quality of education, crime levels, recreation options, environment, purchasing power, and even climate.

 The quality of living is an essential factor when choosing a city to study abroad.
-There are also over 130,000 students in Vienna, making it an amazing place to live; currently, it’s in place 11 in the most recent Best Student Cities index.
+There are also over 130,000 students in Vienna, making it a fantastic place to live.
+Currently, it’s ranked 11 in the most recent Best Student Cities index.

-Moreover, Vienna has a rich cultural heritage, so it’s a popular travel destination.
-If you want to be in the international atmosphere capital of Austria, it’s a place to be.
-Most students are happy to study in the cultural and financial megapolis.
+Moreover, Vienna has a rich cultural heritage, so it’s a top-rated travel destination.
+If you want to be in a truly multicultural environment, the capital of Austria, it’s a place to be.
+Most students are happy to study in this cultural and financial megapolis.

-However, the rest of Austria is great for students too.
+However, the rest of Austria is also great for living as a student.
 Innsbruck, Graz, and Salzburg are all incredible cities.
 You should at least visit them.
-Besides, the universities of these cities host various educational and recreational events all semester, making meeting people easy.
+Besides, the universities of these cities host various educational and recreational events all semester, making meeting other students easy.

 Learn how to study in English in Vienna by reading our detailed article.

-Some people might think Austrian folk and German are the same.
-Countries have very similar history, traditions, language, food, people’s appearance, etc. But Austrians will throw a stone at you if they hear this statement.
+Some people might think Austrian and German people are the same.
+These countries have very similar histories, traditions, languages, food, etc. But Austrians will throw a stone at you if they hear this statement.